-- The University adopts a holistic approach to education and promotes total development of mind, body, and spirit, while promoting the intellectual, analytical and critical abilities of its students, complemented with solid values such as service and commitment to life-long learning. - All students must acquire the fundamental knowledge and understanding of science and how it relates to their individual domain-pharmacy, nursing, medicine-and appreciate how these disciplines have evolved, are integrally related, and are individually and collectively continually changing human life.
+The University adopts a holistic approach to education and promotes total development of mind, body, and spirit, while promoting the intellectual, analytical and critical abilities of its students, complemented with solid values such as service and commitment to life-long learning.

+- All students must acquire the fundamental knowledge and understanding of science and how it relates to their individual domain pharmacy, nursing, medicine-and appreciate how these disciplines have evolved, are integrally related, and are individually and collectively continually changing human life.
 The knowledge that students gain will not be limited to theories but instead will extend to actual clinical application, which will include clinical - laboratory - practice experiences, externships and community service. - The University thrives in an intimate and quality learning environment, a place for creative individual expression as well as fruitful social interaction.
-The University harnesses a dynamic, enriching environment where students can freely interact with accomplished and dedicated faculty, who embrace and exemplify the values of the university, and utilize a rich array of library, internet, and interactive learning tools.
+The University harnesses a dynamic, enriching environment where students can freely interact with accomplished and dedicated faculty, who embrace and exemplify the values of the university, and utilize a rich array of library, internet, and interactive learning tools. - The University recognizes its critical role in community development and social health service.